EzDC-MP/ipi_project_1/readme.md

 This program allows you to read an automaton proprely described in a `.aut` file and following user inputs, tell if a given word is or not accepted by the langage associated to the automaton.
 ## How to :
 This program takes a filepath to an `.aut` file as its only parameter to run.
-for example to run the file dyck.aut, simply type :
+For example to run the file `dyck.aut`, simply type :
 ```
 ./automaton dyck.aut
 ```

 Once the file is loaded you can input words and the program will indicate if it is an accepted or rejected word.
-If the word is rejected, the program indicates below with a `^` symbol at which letter the word failed to be accepted.
+If the word is rejected, the program indicates below with a `^` symbol at which letter the it failed to be accepted.
-For example :
 ```
 file "example/dyck.aut" correctly read.
 Please enter your inputs.
 ()()))()